Performing Arts

 Shakespeare: Grade 8

-This ELA/Performing Arts unit thrusts our 8th grade students into the rich and wonderful world of Shakespeare's Macbeth.
-Through the combination of ELA discussions and assignments with Performing Arts exercises and concepts, the students are completely immersed in Shakespeare’s story and characters.
-Each student has the chance to analyze and perform a monologue from the play, to re-write scenes in modern contexts, to improvise as the characters and explore their complex and convoluted arcs, and more.
+This ELA/Performing Arts unit thrusts our eighth grade students into the rich and wonderful world of Shakespeare.
+Through the combination of ELA discussions and assignments with Performing Arts exercises and concepts, the students are completely immersed in one of Shakespeare’s stories and characters.
+Each student has the chance to analyze and perform a monologue from the play, to rewrite scenes in modern contexts, to improvise as the characters and explore their complex and convoluted arcs, and more.
 The unit focuses on the agency of each actor, reader, and director to interpret the play differently, and culminates in a group project in which students must develop a ‘concept’ for a specific scene in the play, justify their choices in a ‘director’s note,’ produce their scene using design elements, and perform it for the class.